 You can select the Donate button in red at the top of any page on the website and select the monthly donation option.

 All levels of donors are welcome at iguacu. iguacu's depth of expertise can add great value to your giving when it comes to serious overseas crises.
-For higher value donations, please contact our Director of Operations via [email protected]
+For higher value donations, please contact our Finance Manager via [email protected]

 As we constantly monitor crises and charities, recommendations can change.
 All monthly donors receive advance notice of any changes.
 This aspect of iguacu’s service is highly valued by our donor community as they know we ensure their donation remains effective.
 For any questions re: donations please email [email protected]